Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: The multi-simplicial -construction

 \subsection{Waldhausen's iterated $S_{\bullet}$-construction}

-To fix notation and to motivate our definition of the Grothendieck-Witt spectrum below, we remind the reader of Waldhausen's definition of the $K$-theory of an exact category with weak equivalences \cite{wald:spaces} and its explicit deloopings \cite[Proposition 1.5.3]{wald:spaces}.
+To fix notation and to motivate our construction of the Grothendieck-Witt spectrum in Definition \ref{dfn:GWspectrum} below, we remind the reader of Waldhausen's definition of the $K$-theory of an exact category with weak equivalences \cite{wald:spaces} and its explicit deloopings \cite[Proposition 1.5.3]{wald:spaces}.
 Recall that an exact category with weak equivalences is a pair $(\E,w)$ where $\E$ is an exact category and $w$ is a set of morphisms in $\E$ called weak equivalences satisfying certain properties; see for instance \cite[\S 2.2]{myMV}.
-It is called pointed if it is equipped with a choice of zero object in $\E$ which we may call base point.
+It is called pointed if it is equipped with a choice of zero object in $\E$ which we will call base point.

 For an integer $n\geq 0$, let $[n]$ be the totally ordered set